jsanchezsierra/DressApp/README.md

 * Check the *StyleDressapp Class*.
 You can change your App style just with one tap ( Go to  Dress you App!  section and choose a new style)
 * Custom calendar with gesture control for editing.
 Check *CalendarViewController/CalendarMonthViewController classes*.
 * The App is localized in Spanish and English
+* Ir supports iOS 4.3 SDK
-* and many other interesting stuff.
+* * ... and many other interesting stuff!

 ## Release Notes